msms007/mlabs/README.md

 ```
 Help
 -------------
-This is component is still under development.
+This component is still under development.

 Development guidelines
 ----------------------